-If you want to be able to share albums with other users, turn the Shared Albums setting to On as well
+- If you want to be able to share albums with other users, turn on the Shared Albums setting as well.

 The media from your Apple Photos app will now be transferred to your Mac.
 Additionally, the process will import photos from iPhone to Mac automatically in the future.